 We respect the fact that families often have different traditions and holiday celebrations.
 We strongly encourage families to come into the classroom and share their celebrations.
 Holidays in general can be over-stimulating for young children.
 We are aware of children’s excitement surrounding celebrations.
 We acknowledge and engage in group discussion of their individual experiences without emphasizing holidays in the curriculum.
 Minimizing stress for families and children often associated with the holidays is our focus.

-Food in the Classroom Guidelines
+Guidelines for Food in the Classroom

 Rest and Activities